aaravnavani/cse15l-lab-reports/lab2.md

 ### What are the relevant arguments to those methods, and the values of any relevant fields of the class?

+In the `ChatHandler` class, the relevant field is the `messages` arraylist that stores the chat messages.
 In ```handleRequest```, the relevant argument is the url that is passed in.
 Other methods like `getPath`, `getQuery`, `isEmpty` take no arguments.
 The method `.equals` takes in the string that is being compared.
 The method `.split` takes in the character it should be split by (`&` in our case).
 The `.add` takes in the element that should be added to the list (the formatted string) and `String.join` takes in the new line character and the messages list and adds a line after each individual message.